“Do not be afraid of their faces, for I am with you….” (Jeremiah 1:8).

 What can man do to you, church leader?

-A lot, actually.
+Well, a lot, actually.
 But none of it is of any consequence compared to what the living God can do to you (or to them!).

 “If God is for us, who can be against us?”
 (Romans 8:31)